 Strong and healthy bones are important for a number of reasons.
 This is especially important if you’re seeking cosmetic dentistry treatments such as fitted dental implants.
 Without strong bone density, you’re introducing early ageing and a degrading facial structure, and nobody wants to feel or look old before their time!

-Bone density may changes over time throughout childhood, adolescence and adult life.
+Bone density may change over time throughout childhood, adolescence and adult life.
 Your lifestyle plays an important role in keeping your bone strong.

 Eat More Vegetables